2007 UNCAF Interclub Cup

 The 2007 UNCAF Interclub Cup was the 25th edition of the international club football competition held in the UNCAF region representing the seven nations of Central America.
 C.D.
 Motagua obtained their first regional title.
 This was the ninth year of the current format using the name UNCAF Interclub Cup.
-The tournament was also be a qualifying event for the 2008 CONCACAF Champions' Cup.
+The tournament was also a qualifying event for the 2008 CONCACAF Champions' Cup.
 The top three finishers in the tournament qualified for the 2008 CONCACAF Champions' Cup.
 The official draw took place on June 19 in Guatemala.
 This was the last season in this format.

 Tournament Bracket

 Round of 16

 Puntarenas advance 3–0 on aggregate.

 Saprissa advance 5–3 on aggregate.

 Alajuelense advance 3–0 on aggregate.

 Real España advance 4–2 on penalties.

 Xelajú advance 4–2 on penalties.

 Municipal advance 8–0 on aggregate.

 Motagua advance 5–1 on aggregate.

 San Francisco advance 1–0 on aggregate.